-Below, you’ll find a list of some of the most impactful items you can recycle—and how to find a recycling center for them near you.
+Below, you’ll find a list of some of the most important items to recycle—and how to find a recycling center for them near you.

 Shoppers around the world buy about one million plastic bottles every minute.
 Unfortunately, though, less than half of plastic bottles produced get recycled.
 In fact, a whole lot of plastic winds up in the ocean, where it breaks down into small fragments to be eventually consumed by local marine life, which in turn are passed onto humans through the fish and shellfish we eat.